aubreyja/ww_install/README.md

 * The command for installing packages from CPAN.
 * The command for checking and configuring services post install.
 * You can add code in various "hooks" which will be run at various stages of the installation.
 This is an opportunity to perform any hacky fixes necessary for your distro.

+### old_distros
+This folder contains obsolete distribution files which are no longer being supported.

 ### Other files